Articdive/JNoise/.github/README.md

 Every noise-type has different customizable features, e.g. Perlin Noise has different types of interpolation to choose from and Worley Noise's point distribution can be altered.

-These are all documented in the respective builders/generators of the noise-type.

 Normally if you are using an IDE, the code-completition is intuitive enough to use this library without having to check the source-code.

 Example: Creating a noise-generator using Perlin Noise with cosine interpolation.